backpacker69/rnc/0001-transaction-specification.md

 For the deck spawn transaction, the following properties are specified:
 * `txnid`: The unique identifier for this asset.
 * `vin[0]`: The owner of the Asset.
 Ownership of the asset is proven by proving ownership over the Public Key Hash (PKH) or Script Hash (SH) originating `vin[0]`.
-* `vout[0]`: PeerAssets tag using a P2TH output.
+* `vout[0]`: Deck spawn tag using a P2TH output.
 This tag registers the assets as a PeerAsset so that it can be discovered by PeerAsset clients.
+In case of the card transfer transaction, the card transfer tag is used.
 * `vout[1]`: (`OP_RETURN`) Asset meta-data.
 A protobuf3 encoded message containing meta-data about the asset (ref. peerassets.proto).
 * all other in and outputs are free to be used in any way. `vout[2]` will typically be used as a change output.

+The deck transfer transaction differs slightly in the following properties:

+* `txnid`: No specific meaning, the original `txnid` remains the unique identifier.
+* `vin[1]`: The previous owner of the Asset in case of a deck transfer transaction, ignored in case of a deck spawn transaction.
+* `vout[0]`: Asset tag using a P2TH output based on the asset's unique identifier instead of a deck spawn tag.

 ### Deck spawn tags